 Weather can be hard to dress for in formal wear, but here are some ideas to keep in mind.

-Winter: Dark, heavy fabrics are your best bet to stay warm and classy.
+Winter: Is might look a bit difficult to dress for a wedding in winter time.
+But dark, heavy fabrics are your best bet to stay warm and classy.
 Merino wool is both insulating and luxurious.
 A fancy wrap or shawl of faux fur can look and feel fantastic.
 A pantsuit is also appropriate.

 Spring: Play with bright colours and lighter fabrics.
 Err to the side of clothes that won’t be ruined in an impromptu spring shower.
 A cute bolero jacket can also block cold winds.